orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 }
 ```

-Another important change is to get the column name as is.
-That is, you can no longer specify dot notation for JSON fields.
+Another important change is that we now obtain the column name as-is.
+Therefore, you can no longer use dot notation for JSON fields.
-We are working on this and will try to implement an efficient and safe way in the future.
+We are working on finding a more efficient and safer way to handle JSON fields in the future.

 ### Logout and Quit Impersonation

-the behavior of the "Logout" and "Quit Impersonation" actions must now be specified by the developer.
+The behavior of the "Logout" and "Quit Impersonation" actions must be explicitly defined by the developer.
 To do this, you can add button definitions to your profile screen.

-Here is an example of how you can define these buttons:
+Here's an example of how you can define these buttons:

 ```php
 use Orchid\Screen\Actions\Button;